Research

 Piloted with ESPN/Star Sports at Premier Badminton League, watched by tens of millions in South East Asia.

-End-to-end framework for automatic tagging and analysis of broadcast sport videos in near-real time.
+Do we really need half a million dollars for HawkEye to understand players?
+Our End-to-end framework automatically tags broadcast sport videos in near-real time.
 Our analysis shows a single camera suffices for mining rich and actionable player data, instead of relying on existing cumbursome multi-camera setups or sensors.
-It can be used for live broadcast visualizations too.
+It is used for live broadcast visualizations.

 Relevant Publications